BOND REPORT: U.S. 10-year Treasury Yield Drops To Lowest Since November Ahead Of Fed Policy Update

 See: Even after weak data, Fed still seen hiking rates--but not in September (http://www.marketwatch.com/story/even-after-weak-data-fed-still-seen-hiking-rates-but-not-in-september-2017-06-14)

 The Fed's updated policy statement is set to be released at 2 p.m.
-Eastern in the afternoon.
-With a Fed rate hike for Wednesday a near-certainty, investors said they would pay close attention to how the central bank is interpreting a batch of weaker-than-expected economic data.
-Yellen will hold a news conference a half-hour after the policy releases, which include a fresh take on Fed members' projections for future rate increases, known as the dot plot.
+Eastern.
+With a Fed rate increase for Wednesday a near-certainty, investors would pay close attention to how the central bank is interpreting a batch of weaker-than-expected economic data.
+Fed Chairwoman Janet Yellen will hold a news conference shortly after the policy releases, which include a fresh take on Fed members' projections for future rate increases, known as the dot plot.

-Market strategists said investors should look for a view on the debt ceiling and how the central bank intends to juggle their plans for balance sheet reduction with its hikes to the Fed-funds rate.
-Senior Fed officials have said the central bank will only cut its $4.5 billion portfolio of securities only if its normalization of interest rates is fully under way.
-Balance sheet reductions also can have a tightening effect.
+Market strategists said investors should look for a view on the debt ceiling and how the central bank intends to shrink its balance sheet.
+Senior Fed officials have said the central bank will cut its $4.5 trillion portfolio of securities only if its normalization of interest rates is fully under way.
+Balance sheet reductions can raise Treasury yields as it takes away a significant buyer from the market.

+Despite the tepid inflation figures, some market participants felt the Fed couldn't be put off their plans for normalizing monetary policy in 2017, though they were still looking for further details on how the Fed intends to reduce its holdings of government paper and mortgage backed securities.

+"Based on their statements, nothing I feel is going to deter their balance sheet reduction plan.
+What the market is waiting for is the timing and the amount," said Eric Souza, senior portfolio manager for SVB Asset Management.

-Despite the central bank's insistence that the recent dip in inflation readings have been "transitory, (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03)" the bond market has shown more pessimism than the central bank.
-The spread between the 2-year note and the 10-year note, known as a the yield curve which shows bond investor's expectations for growth and inflation, fell to 83 basis points most recently from 133 basis points in Dec., is at the narrowest since last October, implying lowered expectations that inflation will hover around the Fed's target 2% level.
+Despite the central bank's insistence that the recent dip in inflation readings have been "transitory, (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03)" the bond market has shown more pessimism over the near-term economic outlook.
+The spread between the 2-year note and the 10-year note fell to 83 basis points most recently from 133 basis points in Dec., is at the narrowest since last October, implying lowered expectations that inflation will hover around the Fed's target 2% level.

 Read: Here's what the market thinks the Fed has got wrong (http://www.marketwatch.com/story/heres-what-the-market-thinks-the-fed-has-got-wrong-2017-06-13)